 The vast majority of resume writers do not work exclusively in any one particular field.
 Many say they "specialize" in executive-level clients, but that's not really a specialty - that's just where the big bucks are.
 Occasionally you'll stumble across a writer who only works with clients in IT, engineering, or something similar, but most resume writers work with pretty much anyone.
 The reason for that, I suspect, is they don't want to limit themselves in any way.

-Personally, I only work with retail management clients in store operations, loss prevention, or visual merchandising such as assistant store managers, store managers, area managers, district managers, etc.
+Personally, I only work with retail management clients in store operations such as assistant store managers, store managers, area managers, district managers, and regional managers.

 Why is that important?
 Because when you work in one industry you get to know it inside and out.
 You learn, if you didn't know already, what information is critical for recruiters in that field and THAT is one of the most important skills used in resume writing.
 If you spread yourself too thin, you can't possibly stay on top of every industry.